 Wp_debug will display the list of all errors that your site has been infected with.
 It saves you time and effort to find out the root cause of all the nuisance.

 Give these solutions a try!
 And rest assured that none of them will make your website go offline – and so there is no risk of you losing visitors, revenue, and brand image during the ‘fix.'
+If you want to learn about the best practices for updating WordPress, read this post.

 Also, share with us any other issues you face with WordPress in the support forums, and your hacks to fix them!